 The limited liability company (LLC) business entity type is one of the most popular, with good reason.
 In an LLC, the business is easy to form and maintain, with less administration and paperwork required.

-Owners are “members” and the business can be operated by either members or a manager hired for that purpose.
+Owners are “members”, and the business can be operated by either members or a manager hired for that purpose.
 An LLC can be a single- or multi-member entity.
 To establish an LLC, some entrepreneurs opt to file the appropriate paperwork themselves.
 Many business owners, however, choose instead to use a registered agent service that handles the paperwork of filing and managing the official paperwork delivered by the state or a third party related to a lawsuit.

 Because the LLC is a separate legal entity, individual owners are not personally liable for any debts or legal judgements against the business.

 From a tax perspective, an LLC has interesting characteristics.
 The LLC owners can choose the way in which the Internal Revenue Service (IRS) treats the business – as a corporation, partnership or disregarded entity, meaning the LLC is taxed on an owner’s individual return, much like in a sole proprietorship.
-A single-member LLC can be treated as either a sole proprietorship or a corporation.
-A multi-member LLC can be treated as either a partnership or a corporation.

 Corporations